sci-hpc/scicluster/sci-cluster/getting_started.rst

 You may connect to Scicluster via *SSH* to ``172.21.127.53``.
 This means that on Linux and OSX you may directly connect by opening a terminal and writing ``ssh username@172.21.127.53``.
 From Windows, you may connect via PuTTY software.
-X-forwarding for graphical applications is not possible currently.
+X-forwarding for graphical applications is also possible.
-Please see the following link for details to all mentioned methods. :doc:`/account/login`
+Please see the following link for details to all mentioned methods, :doc:`/account/login` .

 On nodes and files
 ------------------